digaji/csv-to-bevy/README.md

 6. Add your attendee CSV data

-7. Rename the `.env.template` file to `.env` and fill it with the appropriate data
+7. Copy the `.env.template` file to `.env` and fill it with the appropriate data

 ```bash
 cp .env.template .env